History of National Squirrel Appreciation Day

 Why We Love National Squirrel Appreciation Day

-A. It got bigger than anyone ever thought
+It got bigger than anyone ever thought

-B. It celebrates the squirrel’s cunning and duplicity
+It celebrates the squirrel’s cunning and duplicity

 As you know, squirrels bury nuts.
 But did you know that they often will only pretend to bury those nuts, in a sort of fake move, because they know that they’re being watched?
 Sometimes, squirrels will pretend to bury a nut, walk away, then come back to it as many as five times, removing it and putting it somewhere else until they’re certain that they weren’t being watched.

-C. Three words: Squirrel assault courses
+Three words: Squirrel obstacle courses

 If ever there was an animal with more tenacity in its pursuit of food, we do not know of it.
-A quick Internet search for “squirrel assault courses” will yield some remarkable videos, and there’s something really delightful and deeply inspiring about watching these beautiful creatures use their tails for balance in the searching-out and devouring, or storing, of nuts.
+A quick Internet search for “squirrel obstacle courses” will yield some remarkable videos, and there’s something really delightful and deeply inspiring about watching these beautiful creatures use their tails for balance in the searching-out and devouring, or storing, of nuts.

-How to Celebrate National Squirrel Appreciation Day
+National Squirrel Appreciation Day dates